FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

       <td>ActiveOrHistoricCurrencyAndAmount</td>
       <td>

 Available credit limit.
-Separately requested information that is returned only if it is requested in the query, see [TransactionFieldCode](#6-3)
+Separately requested additional information that is returned only if it is requested in the query, see [TransactionFieldCode](#6-3)
       </td>
     </tr>
   </tbody>